heythisischris/heythisischris/README.md

 ### Hey there 👋
-My name is Christopher Aitken, and I'm a 28 year old senior software developer based in [New Orleans, LA](https://en.wikipedia.org/wiki/New_Orleans).
+My name is Christopher Aitken, and I'm a senior software developer based in [New Orleans, LA](https://en.wikipedia.org/wiki/New_Orleans).

 I particularly enjoy developing serverless apps on AWS using ⚛️React, 📦Node.js, 🐘PostgreSQL.
 I also build custom AI integrations using OpenAI GPT-4, Anthropic Claude 2.1, and 📐pgVector.